abego/yaml-sourcemap/README.md

 # YAMLSourceMap
-__Java library to map between YAML/JSON document texts and data values in Java, in both directions__
+__Map YAML/JSON document texts to data values and vice versa, in Java.__

 ## Overview